adobe/aepsdk-audience-android/README.md

 The Audience Manager mobile extension is an extension for the Android 2.x [Adobe Experience Platform SDK](https://developer.adobe.com/client-sdks/documentation/current-sdk-versions/) and requires the `Core` and `Identity` extensions for event handling.

-To learn more about the Mobile Core, read the [Mobile Core](https://developer.adobe.com/client-sdks/documentation/mobile-core/) documentation.
+To learn more, read the [Mobile Core](https://developer.adobe.com/client-sdks/documentation/mobile-core/) documentation.

 ### Installation